 David's purpose built gait lab is located in St Leonards, on the Lower North Shore of Sydney, 10 minutes from the CBD or Chatswood.

-There is ample FREE 2-hour parking at Hume Street Carpark (300m), and we are 400m from St Leonards Station and buses.
+There is ample FREE 2-hour parking at Coles (cnr of Willoughby and Atchison) and we are 400m from St Leonards Station.

 A GP referral is not required for consultations with David.